Reinforcement Learning Based Minimum State-flipped Control for the Reachability of Boolean Control Networks: Simulation

 \subsection{Details}

-The simulation was completed on the 6-Core Intel i5-6200U processor with a frequency of 2.30GHz, and 12GB RAM.
-The software we used is MATLAB R2021a.

-The parameter selection is listed as follows. \begin{itemize} \item In all algorithms, we set the learning rate as a generalized harmonic series $a_{t}=\min\{1,\frac{1}{(\beta ep)^\omega}\}$, which satisfies conditions 1) in Lemma 1. \item In all algorithms, the greedy rate is defined as $1 - \frac{0.99ep}{N}$, which decreases linearly from 1 to 0.01 as $ep$ increases. \item For Algorithms 1,2, and 3, we set $\gamma=0.99$. \item In terms of the setting of $w$, $w=8$ in Example 2 using Algorithm 3, and $w=18$ with $\Delta w=20$ in Example 3 using Algorithm 5.
-The above setting of $w$ ensures the optimality of the obtained policy according to Corollary 1 and Theorem 4. \end{itemize} According to the complexity of different Examples and Algorithms, we selected $N$, $T_{max}$, $\beta$, and $\omega$.
-The specific parameter settings are shown in Table \ref {tabDetail}.
+The parameters are listed as follows. \begin{itemize}[itemsep=1pt,topsep=1pt,parsep=1pt] \item In all algorithms, we set learning rate as $a_{t}=\min\{1,\frac{1}{(\beta ep)^\omega}\}$, which satisfies condition 1) in Lemma 1. \item The greedy rate in all algorithms is specified as $1 - \frac{0.99ep}{N}$, gradually reducing from 1 to 0.01 as $ep$ increases. \item We set $w=8$ for Algorithm 3 in Example 2 and $w=18$ with $\Delta w=20$ for Algorithm 5 in Example 3.
+These values of $w$ ensure the optimality of the obtained policy according to Corollary 1 and Theorem 4. \item For Algorithms 1, 2, and 3, we set $\gamma=0.99$. \end{itemize} $N$, $T_{max}$, $\beta$, and $\omega$ are selected based on the complexity of different examples and algorithms, as detailed in Table \ref{tabDetail}.